JuliaLang/julia/CONTRIBUTING.md

 7. Open a pull request that bumps the version of the relevant minor release to the next prerelase patch version, e.g. as in [this pull request](https://github.com/JuliaLang/julia/pull/37724).

-Step 2 above, i.e. backporting commits to the `backports-release-X.X` branch, has largely been automated via [`Backporter`](https://github.com/KristofferC/Backporter): Backporter searches for merged pull requests with the relevant `backport-X.X` tag, and attempts to cherry-pick the commits from those pull requests onto the `backports-release-X.X` branch.
+Step 2 above, i.e. backporting commits to the `backports-release-X.Y` branch, has largely been automated via [`Backporter`](https://github.com/KristofferC/Backporter): Backporter searches for merged pull requests with the relevant `backport-X.Y` tag, and attempts to cherry-pick the commits from those pull requests onto the `backports-release-X.Y` branch.
 Some commits apply successfully without intervention, others not so much.
 The latter commits require "manual" backporting, with which help is generally much appreciated.
-Backporter generates a report identifying those commits it managed to backport automatically and those that require manual backporting; this report is usually copied into the first post of the pull request associated with `backports-release-X.X` and maintained as additional commits are automatically and/or manually backported.
+Backporter generates a report identifying those commits it managed to backport automatically and those that require manual backporting; this report is usually copied into the first post of the pull request associated with `backports-release-X.Y` and maintained as additional commits are automatically and/or manually backported.

-When contributing a manual backport, if you have the necessary permissions, please push the backport directly to the `backports-release-X.X` branch.
-If you lack the relevant permissions, please open a pull request against the `backports-release-X.X` branch with the manual backport.
-Once the manual backport is live on the `backports-release-X.X` branch, please remove the `backport-X.X` tag from the originating pull request for the commits.
+When contributing a manual backport, if you have the necessary permissions, please push the backport directly to the `backports-release-X.Y` branch.
+If you lack the relevant permissions, please open a pull request against the `backports-release-X.Y` branch with the manual backport.
+Once the manual backport is live on the `backports-release-X.Y` branch, please remove the `backport-X.Y` tag from the originating pull request for the commits.

 ### Code Formatting Guidelines